walmartlabs/concord-website/training/includes/concord-1-beginner-2-concord.md

 - Created by users
 - Stored in git repository
 - YAML for flow definitions
-- Execution on Concord Server
+- Execution as process on Concord Server/Agents

 ## Questions?